phylumjs/pipeline/README.md

 # @phylum/pipeline
 This is a preview of the next major version of phylumjs.
 It is a complete redesign and is written in typescript to address the following problems:
 + The dependency system was to complex.
-+ The dependency system required a unique global pipeline instance.
 + Implementing tasks that push multiple outputs was only possible using two different output types.
 + The order in which task output resolves was not specified.
 + Tasks were only re-executed when required by a dependent.